rentry/rentry.github.io/_posts/2021-10-26-joining-search-and-rescue-part-1.md

 ### Written test

-Along with field demonstrations, we were also required to complete a written test with over 100 questions.
-We were required to achieve at least an 80% score on the test, issued by the Oregon State Sheriff's Association.
+Along with field demonstrations, we were required to complete a written test, containing over 100 questions.
+We had to achieve at least an 80% score on the test, issued by the Oregon State Sheriff's Association.

 ## Gear